The NCCMH run a number of quality improvement programmes around mental health patient safety.

 For more information, please visit the Suicide Prevention National Transformation Programme page.

 The aim of the enjoying work collaborative will be to improve wellbeing and support teams to measure and make changes to enhance everyone’s experience at work.
 The collaborative will use the same methodology as the national QI collaboratives run by the NCCMH on reducing restrictive practice (showing an aggregate reduction of 15% across participating wards) and sexual safety.
 It will use the Institute for Healthcare Improvement’s (IHI) Joy in Work framework and will incorporate learning from Trusts in England who have improved wellbeing based on this framework.

-For further information, including details on how to apply, please see the Enjoying Work webpage.
+For further information, please see the Enjoying Work webpage.